 This is definitely an event best shared with friends!
 Perhaps you can get together a group from your hostel, or join a Lucha Libre tour like I did with Estacion Mexico.
 The more the merrier as they say, and going for a few drinks beforehand helps combat any shyness with your newly learned vocabulary!

-Top Tips for attending Lucha Libre in Mexico City
+What to Bring to Lucha Libre in Mexico City

 You are not allowed any cameras inside the Arena de Mexico, your bags are searched on entry, and they will be taken off you.
 You will get it back after the show – you’re given a ticket to show in exchange.
 Water bottles and other drinks and food are not allowed either, although mobile phones are fine.